jsummers/imageworsener/readme.txt

    This reduces the file size by about 10%, but many image viewers don't support JPEG files with arithmetic coding.

+ -bmptrns
+   Attempt to write a BMP image with transparency.
+Refer to technical.txt for more information.

  -webpquality <n>
    WebP-style quality setting to use if a WebP file is written.
 This is on a scale from 0 to 100.
 Default is 80.